dotnet/docs/docs/fsharp/using-fsharp-on-azure/blob-storage.md

 * **Lease** - provides a way to obtain exclusive, renewable, write or delete access to a blob for a period of time

-For further information see [Managing Concurrency in Microsoft Azure Storage](https://azure.microsoft.com/en-us/blog/managing-concurrency-in-microsoft-azure-storage-2/).
+For more information, see [Managing Concurrency in Microsoft Azure Storage](https://azure.microsoft.com/en-us/blog/managing-concurrency-in-microsoft-azure-storage-2/).

 ## Naming containers